abhishektiwari/markdown-to-arxiv/README.md

-# Markdown to arXiv Tempalte
+# Markdown to arXiv Template

 A template repository for writing academic research papers using Markdown and generating professional PDFs with Pandoc.
 This template supports multiple output formats including arXiv submission format and Eisvogel (professional academic papers).